Inclusion bodies: In neurons

 Inclusion bodies are aggregates of protein associated with many neurodegenerative diseases, accumulated in the cytoplasm or nucleus of neurons.
 Inclusion bodies of aggregations of multiple proteins are also found in muscle cells affected by inclusion body myositis and hereditary inclusion body myopathy.

 Inclusion bodies in neurodegenerative diseases are aggregates of misfolded proteins (aggresomes) and are hallmarks of many of these diseases, including Lewy bodies in Lewy body dementias, and Parkinson's disease, neuroserpin inclusion bodies called Collins bodies in familial encephalopathy with neuroserpin inclusion bodies, inclusion bodies in Huntington's disease, Papp-Lantos inclusions in multiple system atrophy, and various inclusion bodies in frontotemporal dementia including Pick bodies.
 Bunina bodies in motor neurons are a core feature of amyotrophic lateral sclerosis.

 In red blood cells

-Normally a red blood cell does not contain inclusions in the cytoplasm.
-However, it may be seen because of certain hematologic disorders.
+A red blood cell (erythrocyte) does not usually have inclusions in the cytoplasm, but they may be seen in certain blood disorders.

 There are three kinds of red blood cell inclusions: